MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-overview.md

 - Policies created in Defender for Cloud Apps in the app governance portal.
 -->

-- Alerts for OAuth apps generated in Defender for Cloud Apps, in the app governance portal.

 You can also:

 - Drill down to a single app (app page) with all its associated insights.